datalorax/site/content/post/2019-07-29-estimating-important-things-with-public-data.md

 ![](../2019-07-29-estimating-important-things-with-public-data_files/figure-html/ecdfs-1.png)<!-- -->

-And again you can see a relatively constant differnce between the to distrutions, with approximately a 5 point horizontal difference at most points in the scale.
+And again you can see a relatively constant difference between the to distributions, with approximately a 5 point horizontal difference at most points in the scale.

 What's interesting, however, is that if we extract the y-values for each curve, and match them based on their x-values, we'll end up with what looks an awful lot like a ROC curve.
-The mechanics here are a bit complicated, but essentially we just have to compute the ECDF for each, then match them.
+The mechanics here are a bit complicated, but essentially we just have to compute the empirical cumulative distribution function (ECDF) for each, then match them.

 ```r